Home Vancouver Events Calendar Canada Day Celebrations in Metro Vancouver & the Fraser Valley

 Canada Day celebrations in North Vancouver happen at the Shipyards.
 The event runs from 11:00 am to 7:00 pm and features family-friendly activities and live entertainment.

-For an idea of what to expect at the Canada Day celebrations in North Vancouver, see the video below.
-It shows scenes of the event from a couple of years ago.
+See the video below for an idea of what to expect at the Canada Day celebrations in North Vancouver.
+The video shows scenes of the event from a couple of years ago.

-Click North Vancouver Canada Day Celebrations to learn more about this year’s event.
+Click North Vancouver Canada Day Celebrations to learn more about this past year’s event.

 Canada Day in Surrey